Asian Aesthetics At A Glance

 Davin’s viewpoint on Asian aesthetics

-In aesthetic medicine it is important to respect & understand anatomical, physiological & cultural differences across different races & to apply treatments, including injectables, appropriately.
+In aesthetic medicine it is important to respect & understand anatomical, physiological & cultural differences across different races & to apply treatments appropriately.

 In middle aged ethnics the aim is to ‘lift’ & tighten.
-Collagen stimulation & tightening can be achieved with treatments such as Thermage, Ultherapy & Tempsure.
-Volume replacement with dermal fillers can treat sagging skin.
+Collagen stimulation & tightening can be achieved with treatments such as Ultraformer or XERF.

 In the context of skin, Asians are more prone to post inflammatory hyperpigmentation (PIH) & melasma.
 Additionally, acne scarring is more common as this ethnic group has the propensity to over produce collagen (hence why skin tightening devices work better in ethnics).
 Treatment of inflammatory dermatoses has to be more precise & aggressive to prevent PIH as this can take 6-18 months to fade.
 Recent studies have shown that nearly 50% of PIH persist after one year.

-By applying the fundamentals of skin care with topicals, lasers, energy-based devices & injectables, we can effectively manage skin throughout the ages.
+By applying the fundamentals of skin care with topicals, lasers, energy-based devices & cosmetic treatments, we can effectively manage skin throughout the ages.